The songwriter and former East 17 member recalls the deeply personal tragedy behind his band’s unlikely and enduring Christmas smash

 The pop world of the early to mid-90s was rich with the exposed torsos and hook-laden tunes of boybands.
 East 17 offered their fans a grittier, urban-inflected style of music to most, which made them the UK’s heirs to New Kids On The Block’s parent-terrifying throne.
 Their 1992 debut single House Of Love, as well as hits such as Steam, Let It Rain and Thunder embodied a sound as indebted to hip hop and R&B as it was to chart pop, and made the East London foursome of Tony Mortimer, Brian Harvey, John Hendy and Terry Coldwell the dangerous poster boys of the era.

 As the band’s chief songwriter, Tony was responsible for much of their creative output and achieved his greatest success with the 1994 ballad Stay Another Day, a tune at odds with their typical urban sound.
-That year’s Christmas chart topper, its success couldn’t even be matched by their fiercest rivals, Take That and remains a staple of the festive season.
+That year’s Christmas chart-topper, its success couldn’t even be matched by their fiercest rivals, Take That and remains a staple of the festive season.

 Here Tony opens up about the tragedy at the heart of this least Christmasy of songs…

 “Like most of my songs back then, it started off with chord progressions.
-There was always pressure from the record company to write, so I used look through old songs to see how they were written.
+There was always pressure from the record company to write, so I used to look through old songs to see how they were written.
 I needed to write two ballads for the album and I settled on this one, it’s just a simple I-V-IV chord progression.
 It’s technically a I-V-IV, I-V-IV-IV and it looped around on itself.
 It’s a classic progression and if there are people who want to write a song, that is a great place to start.

-“It started off with this I-V-IV progression and I needed a melody for it, so I wrote the little string-line.
+“It started off with this I-V-IV progression and I needed a melody for it, so I wrote the little string line.
 I remember doing the verse and I couldn’t think of another half, so I repeated it and it worked again.
 It was kind of rough and I thought ‘do you know what, I’m going to repeat it again!’
 I wrote the string-line for the chorus as well, which had a melody to it, and it fitted in straight away.
 I went and made some spaghetti on toast in my little flat in Walthamstow and left it looping.
 I’d eaten and was chilling out and it had been running for 20 minutes and I thought ‘I’m not bored of that so people aren’t going to be bored if it’s only three minutes, and they might even want to hear it again.’

 “I had the melody and the chords and I was looking for a story to go on top of it.
 It was based on my brother’s suicide and losing someone.
 What would you do if you had one more day with a loved one?
 Over time I started to put together the story and I wrote it in a different way to any song I’d written before.
 It’s a different way of writing because they were just sections of statements, rather than a verse being a story from beginning to end.
 If you take the first verse, it was just sections like ‘Don’t you know we’ve come too far now just to go and try to throw it all away’ and ‘I’ve only just begun to know you, all I can say is won’t you stay another day.’
 It was all based on conversations I’d had with my brother and I was trying to change it into a love song about the end of a relationship.